 - A page that describes our goals as an organization

-- Finally, a page for those who want to contact us, join our organization, or contribute financially or in other ways to Climate Realists of Victoria.
+- Finally, a page for those who want to contact us, join our organization, or contribute financially or in other ways to Climate Realists of British Columbia.

 We hope you’ll spend some time on the site and come away with a balanced view of how humanity should deal with climate change.
 Climate realists prefer a policy of climate adaptation, gradually over decades, rather than the futile alarmist effort to rapidly mitigate (stop) climate change by destroying our market-based economy and starting again with a so-called clean slate, sometimes called “bring back better.”
 History shows very clearly that these utopian “bring back better” schemes inevitably make humanity worse off.